 Taking your medicines as your doctor says may include:

-- How you take them, such as with water, with food, or on an empty stomach.
+- How you take them, such as with water or food.

 Overcoming Barriers to Taking Your Medicines

-Here are some common concerns about taking medicines, along with some ideas for dealing with them.
+Here are some common barriers to taking medicines, along with some ideas for dealing with them.